jokita06/School-Management/README.md

 # 🏫 School Management System

-A comprehensive school management platform built with Django and React, designed to streamline administrative operations and enhance educational organization in a fictional school environment.
+A school management platform designed to streamline administrative operations and enhance educational organization in a fictional school environment.

 ## Project Overview